ahrberg/node-clipboard-event/README.md

 Clipboard change event for Node.js/Electron.js/NW.js

 Note:
-* It's not being polled
+* It's not being polled (Windows, Linux)
+* MacOS - uses polling via NSPasteboard::changeCount as there is no event notification.
+Same as for [clipboard-master](https://github.com/DoumanAsh/clipboard-master)
 * [This implementation is based on child_process.
 A native node module using N-API is being developed.](https://github.com/sudhakar3697/node-clipboard-event/tree/v2)

 Usage